 Admission to the Faculty of Arts is competitive.
 The number of high school and transfer admissions or readmissions to the Faculty may be limited in any given year depending on the number of applicants and their qualifications.
-Presentation of the minimum application requirements does not guarantee admission.
+Some majors require higher averages and/or specific courses and additional admission criteria.
+Presentation of the minimum requirements does not guarantee admission.
 Applicants will be assessed on the basis of their academic records as described below.

-High school applicants will be considered for admission based on their matriculation average on five subjects noted below.
+High school applicants will be considered for admission based on their admission average on five subjects noted below.
 See §14.4.2 for minimum grade and admission average requirements.